Environment Variables

 $env:TEAMS = $env:TEAMS + "finance"

-To change environment variables use Set-Item, Remove-Item, and Copy-Item.
+You can also change environment variables with Set-Item, Remove-Item, and Copy-Item.

-When you change environment variables , the change affects only the current session, much like using the SET command in Windows.
-To make the changes permanent, you have to change them in the registry or with a utility like SETX.
+When you change environment variables, the change affects only the current session, much like using the SET command in Windows.
+To make the changes permanent, you can change them in the registry or with a utility like SETX or with a .Net function.
 You must also have permission to change the values.
+Permanent changes will only affect future sessions.

 SET command (PowerShell function)

-Here is a function to quickly list and set environment variables, like the Windows CMD SET command (by Wes Haggard)
+Here is a function to quickly list or set an environment variable, using syntax like the Windows CMD SET command (by Wes Haggard)

 # remove the SET alias (normally used for set-variable)